Skip to content

 The test folder contains unittest for all commands.
 Thus all commands are verified for each release by regression tests.

-A complex real-world example is found in the eccelerators spi_controller repository on GitHub, see https://github.aaakk.us.kg/eccelerators/spi-controller.
+Complex real-world example are found in the eccelerators group of repositories on GitHub.

 Packages